 - Walking the line between being perceived as assertive or aggressive.

 - Trying to explain your business idea to male investors or mentors who don’t quite get it.

 In my talk, I wanted to highlight that self-doubt happens to all of us.
 Myself included.

 And we can too.
-What I realized after I went home was that my negative self-talk was telling me I couldn’t do it and knowing that, I had to start thinking through the worst that could happen.
-I realized that by putting my “name in the hat” for this role, it wasn’t a huge risk since I had a job at the time.
+My negative self-talk was telling me I couldn’t do the job, and knowing that, I had to start thinking through the worst that could happen.
+I realized that putting my “name in the hat” for this role wasn’t a huge risk since I had a job.
 The worst that could happen was that they said no.

-And as we know, it worked out, but if I wouldn’t have even tried, I would have missed out on an amazing opportunity.
-I tell that story as a cautionary tale because if this would have happened a couple of years ago when I was less aware of that negative self-talk, I could have opted out and not taken that tiny risk.
-How many of us are missing out on opportunities because we choose to opt out because of self-doubt?
+It all worked out, and I got the job, but if I hadn’t tried, I would have missed out on a fantastic opportunity.
+I tell that story as a cautionary tale because if this had happened a couple of years ago when I was less aware of that negative self-talk, I could have opted out and not taken that tiny risk.
+How many of us miss out on opportunities because of self-doubt?